openstack-archive/sahara/doc/source/devref/development.environment.rst

     #!/bin/sh
     # Run fast checks (PEP8 style check and PyFlakes fast static analysis)
-    tools/run_fast_checks
+    tox -epep8

-You can added the same check for pre-push, for example, run_tests and run_pylint.
+You can add also other checks for pre-push, for example pylint (see below) and tests (tox -epy27).

 3. Running static analysis (PyLint)